greenboxal/doggohub/doc/ci/docker/using_docker_build.md

     For more information how to install Docker Engine on different systems checkout the [Supported installations](https://docs.docker.com/engine/installation/).

-3. Add `gitlab-runner` user to `docker` group:
+3. Add `doggohub-runner` user to `docker` group:

     ```bash
-    $ sudo usermod -aG docker gitlab-runner
+    $ sudo usermod -aG docker doggohub-runner
     ```

-4. Verify that `gitlab-runner` has access to Docker:
+4. Verify that `doggohub-runner` has access to Docker:

     ```bash
-    $ sudo -u gitlab-runner -H docker info
+    $ sudo -u doggohub-runner -H docker info
     ```

-    You can now verify that everything works by adding `docker info` to `.gitlab-ci.yml`:
+    You can now verify that everything works by adding `docker info` to `.doggohub-ci.yml`:
     ```yaml
     before_script:
       - docker info